giblfiz/atlas/client_public/pages/create/index.md

 ---
-title: Property Transfer by Owner
+title: Ethereum Atlas – Create a Parcel
 ---

 ## Create a Parcel

-This is a site for owners to transfer property on the Ethereum blockchain.
+Select your address and fill in the form below to create a parcel.